In 2016 we told you about the R22 phase out and with summer approaching, Rolf Griffin Service Experts wanted to remind you of your options.

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a couple options:

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
-However, this is not recommended because it could nullify your warranty(ies).
+2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+However, this is not recommended because it could void your warranty(ies).

 3) Keep using recycled R22 until 2020.